blackducksoftware/synopsys-detect/docs/markdown/packagemgrs/gradle.md

 ExcludedIncludedWildcardFilter, and IntegrationEscapeUtil that come from https://github.com/blackducksoftware/integration-common.
 Filtering (including/excluding projects and configurations) is performed by the Gradle/Groovy code to control the output of the `dependencies` Gradle task invoked by the 'gradlew gatherDependencies' command.

-The init-detect.gradle script configures each project with the custom 'gatherDependencies' task, which will invoke the 'dependencies' Gradle task on each project.
-This ensures the same output as previous versions is produced.
+The init-detect.gradle script configures each project with the custom 'gatherDependencies' task, which invokes the 'dependencies' Gradle task on each project.
+This ensures the same output is produced as previous versions.
 The inspector consumes the output of `gradlew gatherDependencies` task.

 ### Running the Gradle inspector with a proxy